Cultivating Digital DNA (Data, Networks, and Applications) Enables a Thriving Real-World Evidence Ecosystem to Improve Patient Outcomes

 Humanity can benefit greatly from the possibilities afforded by aggregated RWD.
 But a future where human health data is used to inform industry practice largely depends on enforcement of modernized privacy regulations and how well industry shoulders the responsibility for managing such sensitive information.
 For society to fully realize the opportunities of the learning health system, there is a present need to cultivate an independent, diverse and sustainable ecosystem of trusted Digital DNA vendors.
 These companies are setting the bar for data excellence, developing broad networks, and building applications to improve patient outcomes.

 AR and DR developed the conceptual Digital DNA framework.
 JS and AR developed a related scorecard for the Digital DNA signatures of life science use cases and health tech companies.
 AR, JS, and AH applied the framework to the analysis of use cases and companies and revised as needed.
-AR drafted the initial paper.
-AR, DR, JS, and AH revised the paper.
+AR drafted the initial paper and critically revised the paper.
+DR, JS, and AH revised the paper.

 ● AR and JS are consultants who provide paid services to the Merck Global Health Innovation Fund, LLC and related companies.